Post

 2. Principled Preconditioning & PolarGrad: This framework, introduced by Lau, Long, and Su (2025), uses the polar decomposition of gradient matrices to systematically address different types of anisotropies, offering a unifying perspective and potential improvements over existing methods.

 The Muon Optimizer has demonstrated significant empirical success, and recent work like PolarGrad provides a robust theoretical underpinning and extensions.
 Together, these ideas push the boundaries of how we understand and design optimizers for deep learning.
-Foundational concepts like matrix norms and duality, which are crucial for this discussion, are covered in our matrix norms tutorial.
+Foundational concepts like matrix norms and duality, which are crucial for this discussion, are covered in our crash course on Functional Analysis.

 Part 1: The Challenge of Anisotropy in Deep Learning Optimization